authzed/terraform-provider-authzed/docs/guides/getting-started.md

 # Getting Started with AuthZed Cloud API Provider

-This guide will help you get started with the AuthZed provider.
-You'll learn how to configure the provider and manage basic resources.
+This guide will walk you through the process of setting up and using the AuthZed Cloud API provider with Terraform.
+You'll learn how to authenticate with [AuthZed Cloud API](https://www.postman.com/authzed/spicedb/collection/5fm402n/authzed-cloud-api), manage resources, and implement common access control patterns.

 ## Prerequisites